-- Application of knowledge in the legal, theoretical, ethical, and practical aspects of starting and operating a business. - The ability to evaluate common start-up business and related legal issues and make appropriate decisions and recommendations based on sound reasoning and analysis. - Appreciation for making socially responsible and environmentally sustainable choices when designing and implementing business strategy. - How to author a properly formatted and presented Business Plan or Capstone project that represents substantive original work that ties together the learning objectives of the coursework.
+- Application of knowledge in the legal, regulatory, theoretical, ethical, and practical aspects of operating businesses of varying size and structure. - The ability to evaluate common business and related legal issues and make appropriate decisions and recommendations based on sound research, reasoning, and analysis. - Appreciation for making socially responsible and environmentally sustainable choices when designing and implementing business strategy. - How to author a properly formatted and presented Business Plan or Capstone project that represents substantive original work that ties together the learning objectives of the coursework.